lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

 # Use Google Cloud File Storage

-### Why do this
+### When to use Google Cloud File Storage?
- - Your workload and data files are too big to run on your laptop
+ - When your workload and data files are too big to run on your laptop
- - You don't want to wait for time on your organization's shared cluster
+ - When you don't want to wait for time on your organization's shared cluster

-### What is this
+### Intro
- - USE GCP Cloud Storage buckets to store your files
- - USE GCP Cloud Storage buckets to perform analysis (compute services) on your files
+  Google Cloud Platform Cloud Storage is an online file storage webservice for storing, accessing and transferring data on the Google Cloud platform.

+  GCP Cloud storage is the ideal location for input and output files when performing analysis (GCP Compute services) and workflows.

+  Files are organized in buckets.
+Think of buckets as basically folders in the root of the storage directory of your project.
+Buckets must have a globally unique name and subsequent foldeers in buckets are called folders and not buckets.
+Below are a couple of considerations to have in mind when creating a bucket

 ### Key considerations
- - Understand costs and selecting the best fit type of storage for your data
+ - Understand costs and selecting the best fit type of storage for your data TODO: research and put link here
- - Understand storage class types (multi-regional, regional, nearline, coldline)
+ - Understand storage class types (multi-regional, regional, nearline, coldline) TODO: research and put link here
  - Understand storage location options (shown below)

  [![Cloud Storage regions](/images/regions.png)]()